arokem/2018-03-06-why-swc/README.md

-### Template for talks
+### Why I teach Software Carpentry

+And why you might too.

-This template is provided under the [Creative Commons CC-BY](https://creativecommons.org/licenses/by/4.0/legalcode) license.
+This talk is provided under the [Creative Commons CC-BY](https://creativecommons.org/licenses/by/4.0/legalcode) license.

 ### Remark.js LICENSE